Flower o’ the Clove

 really is terribly serious for Johannah, I should like to submit it

-to your better judgment.
+better judgment.
 We’ll drop the question of cousinship,

-if you wish—though it’s the simple fact that you’re her only
+wish—though it’s the simple fact that you’re her only

 blood-relation in this country, where she feels herself the forlornest